-At the corner location, place a corner block as shown.
-Abut a standard block next perpendicular to the corner block, ensuring the Batter Indicator is pointing Forward.
-Remove the Lateral Lock ensuring the standard block is flush with the corner block.
+When constructing a Battered Retaining Wall, Alternate between R1 & R2 blocks for each course.
+At the corner location, place an R1 block as shown.
+Abut a standard block next perpendicular to the R1 block, ensuring the Batter Indicator is pointing Forward.
 Continue to install standard blocks as shown with the Batter Indicators pointing Forward.

-Continue the next course by placing a corner block in the opposite direction, engaging the block below using the Batter Groove.
-Remove the Lateral Lock ensuring the standard block is flush with the corner block.
+Continue the next course by placing an R2 block in the opposite direction, engaging the block below using the Batter Groove.
 Continue to install standard blocks as shown with the Batter Indicators pointing Forward.

-Repeat until desired wall height is achieved.
-Finish the corner off with a closed-end coping block.
+Repeat until desired wall height is achieved, alternating between R1 & R2 blocks for each course.
+Install the coping blocks and finish the corner off with a closed-end coping block.
+Alternative coping that offers an overhang maybe available, check with the local manufacture for options.

-Install coping using the Wall Groove for consistent overhang (page 7).